ekozyreff/fischetti_jo_2018/README.md

 ![ogirinal and modified images](73.png "Original image (7) and modified image (3)")

 This project was build with the intent of investigating the relationship of integer programming and deep learning with an applied example.
-A post describing this project in more detail was published [here](https://www.linkedin.com/pulse/how-fool-neural-network-ern%25C3%25A9e-kozyreff-filho/).